Skip to main content

 The numerical code 1 will be displayed on the declaration form in the joint declaration and in the individual declaration of the "first declarant".

-3. Child exclusively of the "Spouse", provided that the latter does not also live with the other parent.
+3. Child exclusively of the "Spouse", provided that he or she does not also live with the other parent.

-The declaration form will display code number 2 in the joint return and code number 1 in the individual return of the "spouse".
+On the declaration form, the numerical key 2 will be displayed in the joint declaration and the numerical key 1 in the individual declaration of the "spouse".

 This code will be used in the following circumstances: